-An employee at this level may also be called an Assistant Care Co-ordinator.
+An employee at this level may also be called an Assistant Home Care Co-ordinator.

-(a) Accountability and extent of authority

-Employees are expected to exercise discretion within standard practices and processes, undertaking and implementing quality control measures.
+- Accountability and extent of authority -Employees are expected to exercise discretion within standard practices and processes, undertaking and implementing quality control measures.
 Positions in this level may provide direction, leadership, administration and rostering of direct care employees.
-An employee at this level is required to work individually with minimal supervision.

-(b) Judgment and decision-making

-The objectives of the work are well defined but the particular method; process of equipment to be used; must be selected from a range of available alternatives.
-For employees undertaking rostering duties, the process often requires the quantification of the amount of resources needed to meet those objectives.

-(c) Specialist knowledge and skills

-- (i) Employees will be required to plan, direct and train subordinate staff.
-Employees are also required to have a thorough understanding of the relevant technology, procedures and processes used within their operating unit. - (ii) Indicative but not exclusive of the skills required include: the manipulation of data e.g. modify fields of information and create spreadsheets; create new forms of files or records using a computer based records system; access and extract information from external sources e.g. local authorities; roster staff and direct work programs; oversee the work and training of lower level employees; provide guidance and counselling; assist in the development of budgets; order consumables and routine stock items used in domestic support areas; develop client care plans and oversee the provision of domestic services.
+An employee at this level is required to work individually with indirect supervision. - Judgment and decision-making The objectives of the work are well defined but the particular method; process of equipment to be used; must be selected from a range of available alternatives.
+For employees undertaking rostering duties, the process often requires the quantification of the amount of resources needed to meet those objectives. - Specialist knowledge and skills- Employees will be required to plan, direct and train subordinate staff.
+Employees are also required to have a thorough understanding of the relevant technology, procedures and processes used within their operating unit.
+Indicative but not exclusive of the skills required include: the manipulation of data e.g. modify fields of information and create spreadsheets; create new forms of files or records using a computer based records system; access and extract information from external sources e.g. local authorities; roster staff and direct work programs; oversee the work and training of lower level employees; provide guidance and counselling; assist in the development of budgets; order consumables and routine stock items used in domestic support areas; develop client care plans and oversee the provision of domestic services. - Interpersonal skills Positions in this level require the ability to gain co-operation and assistance from members of the public and other employees in the performance of well defined activities.
+Employees in this level may also be expected to write reports in their field of expertise - Indicative but not exclusive of the qualifications required in this level is an accredited qualification to the position at the level of Certificate III and/or knowledge and skills gained through on-the-job training commensurate with the requirements of the work in this level.